 Going for School Games Mark Silver or Gold?

 Did you know that to achieve Silver and Gold School Games Marks, you must complete at least one heatmap on the Active School Planner website?
 If you are going for Gold, you must also be able to show how your school is demonstrating principles of an Active School?

 Why not take the Activity Heat Maps to your staff meeting and get everyone to complete one?
 Then discuss what your strengths and weaknesses are - could you have a go and try something new during Active School Week?

 - Active School Timetable Review (PDF, 80 Kb)

 58 Active Lessons

-To celebrate the end of Active Schools Week, we are challenging our amazing teaching staff across the district to get their pupils up and moving on the last day of term.
+To celebrate Active Schools Week, we are challenging our amazing teaching staff across the district to get their pupils up and moving as part of their daily learning.

-Participating schools will be invited to pledge a number of active lessons they have delivered during the day which will contribute to a district total.
-We are challenging the district as a whole to respond to our call to arms and see if they help us beat our target of 500 Active Lessons across all schools, creating more than 500 hours of active learning and enhancing children' learning whilst boosting physical activity.
+Participating schools will be invited to pledge a number of active lessons they have delivered during the week which will contribute to a district total.
+We are challenging the district as a whole to respond to our call to arms and see if they help us beat last year's target of 58 Active Lessons across all schools and create as many hours of active learning as possible and enhance children' learning whilst boosting physical activity.

 Make your pledge now